 - Scheduled enty fees and public transport tickets

 - An experienced, passionate, knowledgeable, tireless, and fun guide (that’s ME !!)

 - Flights to Helsinki

 - Airport Transfers including Airport public transport (can be arranged for a fee)

 - Any meals and drinks (except as mentioned above)

 - Personal expenses such as additional services, shopping, gifts or souvenirs

-A Lion Rampant will be available to book up to one month prior to departure.
+Expedition to Finland will be available to book up to one week prior to departure.
 To declare your interest and book, I will require a 10% deposit.
 This will remain fully refundable until the closing date above, or in case the trip doesn’t eventually go ahead.

-The remaining balance has to clear by 2 weeks prior to departure, so I can be able to begin guaranteeing the remaining accommodation, transportation and dining for the group.
-I will regrettably not be able to refund you within 2 weeks of departure.
+The remaining balance has to clear by two months prior to departure, so I can be able to guarantee the accommodation, transportation and dining for the group.
+I will regrettably not be able to refund your deposit within two months of departure.